 Santorini offers more day trips, but Mykonos is near Delos.

-However, our favorite day trips from Santorini have to be the nearby volcanic islands: Nea Kameni and Palea Kameni.
+However, our favorite day trips are to the nearby volcanic islands: Nea Kameni and Palea Kameni.
 In fact, you can even swim in volcanic hot springs on Palea Kameni!
 Just remember to wear a dark-colored bathing suit, because the red tint of the water will stain your clothes.

-Even with all of these options, it’s important to factor in that Delos Island is the top Mykonos day trip.
-This UNESCO World Heritage Site is one of the most important archaeological sites in the entire country of Greece.
-Therefore, if you’re a history buff, being able to visit this small island that is the mythological birthplace of Apollo and Artemis could be a deciding factor.
+The top day trip from Mykonos is Delos Island, a UNESCO World Heritage Site and one of the most important archaeological sites in Greece.
+For history enthusiasts, the chance to visit the mythological birthplace of Apollo and Artemis could be a decisive factor.

-Delos is located about two nautical miles from Mykonos.
-So, the ferry ride only takes around 30 minutes!
+Delos is approximately two nautical miles from Mykonos, with a quick 30-minute ferry ride.
 If you’d prefer to take a guided tour, we recommend the following: Delos Guided Tour with Skip-the-Line Tickets.
-On your visit, make sure to wear comfortable walking shoes and plenty of sunscreen.
+When visiting, make sure to wear comfortable walking shoes and plenty of sunscreen.

 Mykonos and Santorini are both expensive but can be done cheaper.

-If you want to save money on food in Mykonos Town, we suggest walking away from the harbor and further into the village.
-You can find some more affordable local joints this way!
+To save on food in Mykonos Town, walk away from the harbor into the village for more affordable local options.
 For example, you can grab gyros at Saki’s Grill House or Local Mykonos.

-Although you can find ways to make your visit more budget-friendly, it’s important to be honest about your trip goals.
-Bear in mind that if you’re planning to shop and party in Mykonos, you’ll find this experience to be pricier than Santorini.
+While you can make your visit more budget-friendly, be honest about your goals.
+Bear in mind that if shopping and partying are priorities for you, Mykonos may be more expensive than Santorini.

-Regarding activities, stick to free things to do in Santorini, like the 6.5-mile (10.5 km) hiking trail from Fira to Oia.
-Other cheap attractions include visiting the black sand beaches, watching the sunset, or climbing to the top of Skaros Rock.
+For activities, focus on free options like the 6.5-mile (10.5 km) hiking trail from Fira to Oia.
+Other cheap attractions include the black sand beaches, watching the sunset, or climbing to the top of Skaros Rock.

 Santorini has better sunsets.

-If you’re visiting the beaches along Santorini’s southern coast, we recommend planning to catch the sunset from Akrotiri Lighthouse.
-Meanwhile, if you’d prefer a more relaxed experience, make a reservation at Santo Winery or Venetsanos Winery.
-This way, you can sample local wines with an incredible view of the sunset over the caldera.
+If you’re visiting the beaches along Santorini’s southern coast, catch the sunset from Akrotiri Lighthouse.
+For a more relaxed experience, make a reservation at Santo Winery or Venetsanos Winery to sample local wines with a view of the sunset over the caldera.

 For the best view of the sunset in Mykonos, you won’t want to miss 180º Sunset Bar.
-Although pricey, it’s totally worth the splurge for a once-in-a-lifetime experience.
-If you choose to make a reservation, there is a minimum spend.
-Or, for more budget-friendly travelers, plan to arrive right when they open and grab a seat in the non-reserved areas.
+Although pricey, it’s totally worth the splurge!
+Consider making a reservation with a minimum spend, or for budget-friendly options, arrive right when they open and find a seat in the non-reserved areas.

 Mykonos has fewer stairs and hills.

-Both Mykonos and Santorini pose particular challenges for travelers with limited mobility.
-For example, both popular islands feature cobblestone streets, hills, and cruise ship crowds.
-However, while exploring Mykonos Town, you may notice that it’s relatively flat, especially compared with Oia or Fira on Santorini.
+Mykonos and Santorini present challenges for travelers with limited mobility due to cobblestone streets, hills, and crowds.
+However, while exploring Mykonos Town, you may notice that it’s relatively flat compared to Oia or Fira in Santorini.

-Some of the beach areas along the island’s southern side are flatter; however, the main attractions in Santorini are on the north side.
+While some southern beach areas in Santorini are flatter, the main attractions are on the north side.
 With this in mind, Mykonos may be a better fit for seniors or people with disabilities.

 Santorini is slightly more family-friendly.